cd-mcfarland/fast_prng/README.txt

     create_layers.py

-        Python script that calculates X, i_max, A, f(X), and epsilon (described in the main text).
+        Python script that calculates X, L_max, A, f(X), and epsilon (described in the main text).
 All calculations are done to 128-bit precision, and then rounded to 64-bit precision to avoid rounding errors.